ToBeDefined/TWebKit/README.md

     >
     > In the custom `delegate` to achieve a method in the case will not call the `commonDelegate` in the same name method.
 (If necessary, you can use the method [webView.commonDelegate someFunc ..] to invoke the `commonDelegate` method in the custom `delegate`)
 - supports `ProgressView`, `UIWebView` uses part of the code in [NJKWebViewProgress](https://github.com/ninjinkun/NJKWebViewProgress) to simulate the progress of the configuration, support the configuration ProgressView color
-- Support the configuration is allowed to slide back (`canScrollBack`)
+- Support the configuration is allowed to slide back (`scrollBackType`)
-- Support the configuration can zoom in and out of the page (`canScrollChangeSize`)
+- Support the configuration can zoom in and out of the page (`scrollChangeSizeType`)
-- Support configuration is masked long press the link to display ActionSheet & MenuController (`blockTouchCallout`)
+- Support configuration is masked long press the link to display ActionSheet & MenuController (`touchCalloutType`)
-- Support configuration for blocking links 3DTouch preview (`block3DTouch`)
+- Support configuration for blocking links 3DTouch preview (`webView3DTouchType`)

 #### TWebViewController